 If FEMA decides that a disaster survivor does not qualify for assistance, FEMA will send them a letter explaining why they were denied.
 FEMA must provide vital documents, like a determination letter, in the applicants preferred language.

-Practice Tip: Throughout the entire application process, even if an applicant is receiving assistance from an attorney, FEMA will only issue notices of decisions or requests for additional information to the client, FEMA will not send mail or email to the attorney representing the applicants, so attorneys must ensure that their clients can and do receive all communications from FEMA.
+Practice Tip: Throughout the entire application process, even if an applicant is receiving assistance from an attorney, FEMA will only issue notices of decisions or requests for additional information to the clien and will not send mail or email to the attorney representing the applicants, so attorneys must ensure that their clients can and do receive all communications from FEMA.

 D. Staying in Contact with FEMA